Theleafir1/AxionOS_lunaa/README.md

 ```

 5. Wait for Completion
-The sideload process will progress to 94% before finishing.
+The sideload process will progress to 47% before finishing.
 This is normal—be patient until it completes.

 6. Reboot
 Once the sideload is done, select "Reboot system now" from the recovery menu.
 Congratulations!
-You’ve successfully flashed YAAP!
+You’ve successfully flashed AxionOS!

 ## Dirty Flash